 Although 92% of respondents agreed that they can quickly update their product information, almost two-thirds (63%) stated that product information problems often cause delays or product withdrawals.

-“The pressure to get products to market quickly has been accelerated by the current economic climate and show no signs of slowing down,” said Thomas Zanzinger, CEO at inriver.
+“The pressure to get products to market quickly has been accelerated by the current economic climate and shows no signs of slowing down,” said Thomas Zanzinger, CEO at inriver.
 “Product information is a business’s digital front door, so ensuring it’s accurate and appropriate across all channels is critical for manufacturers to drive revenue and loyalty in such a competitive marketplace.”

 Diverse routes to market

-The growing complexity of product information and the pressure to keep up with the competition is leading manufacturers to turn to automation and artificial intelligence to speed up processes.
+The growing complexity of product information and the pressure to keep up with the competition are leading manufacturers to turn to automation and artificial intelligence to speed up processes.
 90% of respondents agree that product information task automation is increasing and 95% say they use automation and AI to tailor product information for different channels.

 Technology is also being applied to support new types of product information, with over a third (38%) of businesses surveyed using videos to sell products and 36% using virtual or augmented reality.
 Of those using product videos, 32% say that it is their most successful content for driving sales, and 72% placed it in their top three drivers.